bo-er/bo-er.github.io/_posts/2023-12-21-It there a problem for prometheus to use mmap.md

 }
 ```

-Don't be misleaded by the b []byte, this b here is nothing but a pointer to our virtual memory, there is no data copied to userspace when Prometheus call unix.Map.
-Besides, from the above memory protection filed unix.PROT_READ you can see that Prometheus does not map writable memory, the memory mapping is read-only.
+Don't be misleaded by the `b []byte`, this b here is nothing but a pointer to our virtual memory, there is no data copied to userspace when Prometheus call unix.Map.
+Besides, from the above memory protection filed `unix.PROT_READ` you can see that Prometheus does not map writable memory, the memory mapping is read-only.
-However, a DBMS that has a buffer pool typically uses O_DIRECT to read/write a file, as another solution to the "double caching" problem.
+However, a DBMS that has a buffer pool typically uses `O_DIRECT` to read/write a file, as another solution to the "double caching" problem.
 It buffers data objects on its own behalf in userspace and bypass the page cache that is provided by the virtual memory system.
-For example, MySQL uses innodb_flush_method=O_DIRECT  by default for reading/writing data files.
-Here I explicitly mentioned data files for the fact that the usage of O_DIRECT by pass the page cache, but it doesn't gurantee the file to be flushed into disk, therefore MySQL still uses fsync for its log files like redolog.
+For example, MySQL uses `innodb_flush_method=O_DIRECT`  by default for reading/writing data files.
+Here I explicitly mentioned data files for the fact that the usage of `O_DIRECT` by pass the page cache, but it doesn't gurantee the file to be flushed into disk, therefore MySQL still uses `fsync` for its log files like redolog.

 ### Easy to use
 Why mmap is easy to use?
 Let's see how Prometheus is using it.
-Here is some Prometheus code in prometheus/tsdb/index/index.go that shows how to use mmap:
+Here is some Prometheus code in `prometheus/tsdb/index/index.go` that shows how to use mmap:

 ```GO
 // code that shows how Bytes() may be used